quinscape/domainql-form/docs/component-reference.md

-inputClass | string | Additional HTML classes for the textarea element. label | string | Label for the field. labelClass | string | Additional HTML classes for the label element. mode | FieldMode value | Mode for this field.
+inputClass | string | Additional HTML classes for the textarea element. label | string | Label for the field. labelClass | string | Additional HTML classes for the label element. maxLength | number | Maximum field length mode | FieldMode value | Mode for this field.
 If not set or set to null, the mode will be inherited from the &lt;Form/&gt; or &lt;FormBlock&gt;.
 **name** (required) | string | Name / path for this field (e.g. "name", but also "foos.0.name")
-placeholder | string | Placeholder text to render for the empty text area. rows | number | Rows attribute for the textarea element (default is 3) tooltip | string | Tooltip / title attribute
+placeholder | string | Placeholder text to render for the empty text area. rows | number | Rows attribute for the textarea element (default is 3) tooltip | string | Tooltip / title attribute validate | func | Optional per-field validation function ( (fieldContext, value) => error ).
+It receives the current value as string and the current field context and returns an error string if there is any or `null` if there is no error.
+The local validation is executed after the type validation and also prevents invalid values from being written back into the observable.
+The high-level validation is only executed if the local validation succeeds.
 ## &lt;Select/&gt;

 Allows selection from a list of string values for a target field.